justinkowski/case-opera-rotas/README.md

 #### Laser cutting notes:
 - Red lines should be cut
 - Green areas should be area engraved
+- There are no cutouts for the screen or LEDs so a transparent material should be used

 #### Preview:
 ![panel](/O-R.png)